Your Business Process: Define It Or Your Client Will Define It For You

 Do you know where your business process starts for your client?
 Could they tell a potential client about your company process in a process they would understand, could you?
-Your process doesn’t start with the start of the project, or even when you show up for the sales call, they start before you have met them.
-Have you defined your process before you meet them until after their project is completed?
-Or do you let them define part of the process for you?
+Your approach doesn’t begin with the start of the project, or even when you show up for the sales call, they start before you have met them.
+Have you defined your process before meeting your client, or do you let them define part of the process for you?

 Define when the business process begins with the potential client